Leonte Răutu: Ștefan Gheorghiu Academy

 The year 1966 marked a low point in Răutu's career, as he was only tasked with supervising the interior commerce department and the Communist Youth's Pioneer branch.
 According to Tismăneanu, Răutu spent much of the interval reading up on political literature, including Neo-Marxist authors frowned upon by the regime (Herbert Marcuse).
 In January 1967, he gave approval to publish the popular history review, Magazin Istoric.
 As noted by its editor, Titu Georgescu, Răutu had to be persuaded by more sympathetic party figures, including Niculescu-Mizil and Ștefan Voitec.
 Also according to Georgescu, Răutu signed off on an order to double Magazin Istorics circulation, but did so without realizing that the review was already published in 60,000 copies.
 That year, he was similarly defeated in his attempt to prevent the regime from publishing a posthumous edition of Călinescu's main literary tract, Istoria literaturii.
 Răutu's standing was again recognized in November, when he accompanied Ceaușescu to Moscow for the October Revolution's fiftieth anniversary, and on December 8, when he and Niculescu-Mizil were made supervisors of the Agitprop section.
 At the central committee plenary of April 1968, Ceaușescu acknowledged Răutu and Valter Roman as rapporteurs on the social and economic education of Romanian youth, which they had deemed unsatisfactory.

 In August 1968, Ceaușescu increased his popularity by refusing to sanction the Soviet-led invasion of Czechoslovakia—effectively a standoff with the Soviet Union.
 As reported by Securitate sources, he came to be well-liked by anti-communist Romanians living in the West, though they feared that the deadlock would end in a Soviet coup, with Răutu at its helm.
-In mid-1969, Răutu was quietly removed from his position within the secretariat, though not from the executive committee.
-On March 13, 1969, Ceaușescu appointed Răutu as his deputy prime minister, in charge of supervising education.
+For his part, Răutu joined other party leaders in condemning the invasion (calling it "an act of great cynicism").
+In mid-1969, he was quietly removed from his position within the secretariat, though not from the executive committee.
+On March 13, 1969, Ceaușescu appointed him deputy prime minister, in charge of supervising education.
 He served as such until April 24, 1972, when he became rector of Ștefan Gheorghiu Academy.
 In February 1970, he was officially recommended for membership of the new Academy of Social and Political Sciences, formed by Constantinescu—one of the old Stalinists to be inducted, he served there alongside non-communists such as Daicoviciu, Mihai Berza, and Henri H. Stahl; both he and Constantinescu attempted "a sort of modernization of party propaganda", aimed at getting youth interested in Marxism-Leninism.